 I use deep tissue massage to reduce muscular tension and promote healthy circulation and Acupuncture to reduce pain.
 Pain in this context can mean almost any discomfort that you experience, physical or emotional.
 Treatments can involve one or both therapies, depending on what is most effective and on your preference.

-As part of deep tissue massage and acupuncture, I use dry and sliding cupping as well as other techniques.
+As part of deep tissue massage and acupuncture, I use dry and sliding cupping as well as gua sha.

 A recent study lists acupuncture as having an effect on 117 different conditions: Australian Acupuncture and Chinese Medicine Association research.